It has several key attributes:

 - Supergirl (2015): The Thorul Arctic Research Station in season 2 is the current base of National City climate change scientist Rudy Jones, and the episode in which he becomes monster Parasite opens as a deliberate homage to The Thing (1982) — they discover a still warm wolf body from thousands of years ago in the ice, with the cold and remote conditions being the perfect survival spot for a prehistoric parasite.

-- The X-Files episode "Ice" is set inside an Arctic research station where the scientists have discovered a supposedly alien life form capable of Mind Control.
+- The X-Files episode "Ice" is set inside an Arctic research station where the scientists have discovered a supposedly alien life form capable of parasitizing human hosts and driving them into murderous rage against one another.

 - One of the "default" playsets for Fiasco is "The Ice", set in the (fictional) McMurdo research station in Antarctica.
 There is no predefined plot, but as the game's title suggests things there are expected to go badly and fast.